chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_batch_syntax.rst

 * ``attribute`` is zero (or more) of the attributes that are available for this resource
 * ``:action`` is the step that the resource will ask the provider to take during the |chef| run

-The following is an example of how the |resource windows_batch| resource can work when used in a recipe.
+The following is an example of how the |resource batch| resource can work when used in a recipe.
 In this example, xxxxx:

 .. code-block:: ruby